Meliodas417/AG-T5/INTEGRATION_GUIDE.md

 └── README.md                # Project documentation
 ```

-## 4. Database Setup (Switch from MySQL to SQLite)
+## 3. Database Setup (SQLite)
-1. SQLite Setup: We have transitioned from MySQL to SQLite as the primary database for this project.
+1. SQLite Setup: We are using SQLite to store data.
    - SQLite database files will be automatically created by the `createDataBase.py` script.
    - No separate database server is required for SQLite; it stores everything locally in a single `.db` file.